Rituxan

 TREATMENT EDUCATION

 - Pure doesn’t believe in waiting rooms.
-You’ll be taken to your own private suite where you’ll check in and your nurse will take your vitals and complete a pre-infusion assessment.
+You’ll be taken to your own private suite where you’ll check in and your nurse will take your vitals and complete a pre-assessment.

-- To begin the infusion, an IV line will be inserted into your arm or hand.
-The medication will be connected and the nurse will monitor the infusion carefully, especially the first few minutes, to watch for reactions or side effects and make sure you’re comfortable.
+- To begin treatment, subcutaneous injections are inserted under the skin, or an IV line will be inserted into your arm or hand and the medication will be connected to the IV line.
+The nurse will monitor you carefully, especially the first few minutes, to watch for reactions or side effects and make sure you’re comfortable.

-- When the infusion is complete, your IV will be removed and the nurse will apply a bandage.
+- When the treatment is complete, the nurse will apply a bandage.
 Your nurse will give you instructions on side effects to watch for and when to seek help.
 You may be asked to stay for a short observation period.

 - You can resume normal activities, though you may feel tired or need to rest.
 Drink water and eat a light meal to help with fatigue or nausea.